 Explorer Recruitment Test Information

 Post 911 holds recruitment testing once a year, in the winter months.
-Our last test for Explorer candidates took place in January 2018.
-We will not be testing until the first quarter of 2019.
-You will receive a letter in the mail a few weeks before the recruitment test takes place.
+Our last test for Explorer candidates took place in January 2019.
+We will not be testing until the first quarter of 2020.
+You will receive a letter in the mail a few weeks before the next recruitment test takes place.
 A list will be made and recruits will be invited to be a part of the Post as spots become available.
 We maintain a total of 30 explorers at a time.

 There will be two sections to the recruitment test.